 How much does an LLC cost yearly?

 The yearly fee for an LLC varies by state but costs anywhere between $50 and $500.
-Check your local Secretary of State website to find the schedule of fees.
+To find the exact cost, check your local Secretary of State website to find the schedule of fees.

 Do I need a lawyer to start an LLC?

 You do not need a lawyer to file an LLC.
-Some choose to use online attorney services like RocketLawyer or LegalZoom, because of the convenience.
+However, some to-be business owners choose to use online attorney services because of their convenience.
 But you can form an LLC your own using our 6-step process.

-You can also choose to use an online service like Inc. File, which will handle all the paperwork for you.
+You can also use an online service that will handle all the paperwork for you.
 If you choose to use an online service, know that the fees are tax-deductible.